gazebosim/sdf_tutorials/composition/proposal.md

       principle, this may be an impractical rearchitecture for the next release.

+##### 1.5.1 Modifications to existing `libsdformat` API

+To support the above interface, `sdf::SemanticPose` should be able to indicate `::ResolveAttachedToBody()`:

+This functionality should migrate from `Frame::ResolveAttachedToBody()`, and the `Frame::` method should be deprecated, wher `Frame::SemanticPose().ResolveAttachedToBody()` should be used instead.

+Additionally, the *scope* of the returned frame should be specified.

+Currently, the assumption is that any `attached_to` frame should be in or under the current model's scope, so it may be necessary for the `SemanticPose` class to either (a) know which scope it was specified in or (b) always return the absolute-scoped name, and rely on downstream consumers to get the relative path.

+**Alternatives Considered**:

+* Instead of infecting `sdf::SemanticPose`, instead this API should simply dictate its own `attached_to` frame (via `sdf::InterfaceFrame`).
+This means that downstream code must be responsible for obtaining this `attached_to` frame.

 #### 1.6 Proposed Parsing Stages

 **TODO(eric.cousineau)**: Add this in a follow-up PR.